What is Deburring

 image of welding before deburring

-Post-weld deburring includes:
+Post-weld deburring usually includes:

 • Chipping off slag with a hammer

-• Brushing or grinding spatter
+• Brushing or grinding away spatter

-• Sanding welds to smooth transitions
+• Sanding the welds to smooth out the transitions

 A weld without burrs is cleaner, safer, and more reliable.